BabylonJS/Extensions/TowerOfBabel/README.md

 <img src="doc-assist/get_baked.png">
 ## Background: ##

 All Add-ons for Blender need to be written in Python.
 The original Blender exporter was written as a single static class with some helper functions.
-Everything was converted from Blender's representation of things to BJS's at the same time it was written out, in a single pass.
+Everything was converted from Blender's representation of things to BJS's at the same time as it was written out, in a single pass.
 Some of the conversions made were from quads to triangles, and from right-handed coordinates to left-handed.

 Tower of Babel started with that code base, re-factoring it into a set of classes that represented each of the various scene object types, .e.g.
-Lights, Materials, Cameras, & Meshes.
+Lights, Materials, Cameras, &amp; Meshes.
 The idea was that the main class would make a first pass through the Blender scene, creating instances of all these classes.
 The constructors of each of these classes was responsible for all the conversion needed to represent things in BJS, and storing this data as members of that instance.

-The main class could then make a 2nd pass, against the collections of these Python classes, and execute a `to_scene_file()` method each class had.
+The main class could then make a 2nd pass, against the collections of these Python classes, and execute a `to_scene_file()` method, that each class had.
 Since all the information had already been preprocessed to be compatible, all these methods had to was the bare minimum to write-out their information in JSON format, A.K.A. a .babylon file.

 Hmm, if there was also a method in each class named `to_script_file(is_typescript)`, then an in-line .JS and / or .TS module source file could also be generated from the same information.
-Early Tower of Babel versions could generate all 3, and the inspiration for the name Tower of Babel.
+Early Tower of Babel versions could generate all 3, and was the inspiration for the name Tower of Babel.

 Eventually, the .babylon exporter was replaced with the Tower of Babel code base, with source code generation removed.
 Tower of Babel, itself, no-longer generates a .babylon file.
 There is an attempt to keep the first pass of both as similar as possible using diff tools.
 Either exporter can be used in Blender without the other.